biomed-AI/GraphCS/README.md

 ### run on the Preprocessed  example data

- if you have installed git lfs  and downloaded the Preprocessed example data in folder `data`, you can run the following command to train model and predict cell types directly.
+ You can download the Preprocessed  example data from website: `https://drive.google.com/drive/folders/18usNrDU6CS0Ydxc7zei8bTgLHQ2RV-G2?usp=sharing`, and put them into the 'data' folder.
+Then you can run the following command to train GraphCS and predict cell types directly.

 ```